Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Proposed Methods

 Technical details about \cref{thm:main_shorter_time} are provided in \Cref{sec:DUAL_theorem}, together with an empirical verification of the time-efficiency of DUAL pruning over Dyn-Unc.

 Empirically, as shown in Figure~\ref{fig:moon_plot_dual}, the DUAL score targets data points in the bottom-right region during the early training phase, which eventually evolve to the middle-rightmost part by the end of training.
 This verifies that DUAL pruning identifies the most uncertain region faster than Dyn-Unc \emph{both in theory and practice}.
-The distinction arises from the additional consideration of an example difficulty in our method.
-We believe that this adjustment leads to improved generalization performance compared to Dyn-Unc, as verified through various experiments in later sections.
+The differences arise from the additional consideration of example difficulty in our method.
+We believe this adjustment leads to improved generalization performance compared to Dyn-Unc, as verified through various experiments in later sections.

-However, score-based methods, including our method, suffer from limitations due to biased representations, leading to poor coreset test accuracy at high pruning ratios. ratios.
-To address this, we propose an additional strategy to adaptively select samples according to a ratio for pruning.
+However, score-based approaches including our method, suffer from accuracy drop at the high pruning ratio due to biased representations.
+To address this, we propose an additional sampling strategy that adaptively selects samples regarding the coreset size.